sean-dickinson/grid-maker/README.md

 - [x] ability to hide the grid
 - [ ] colorpicker rather than preset colors
 - [ ] ability to change grid color
+- [ ] save designs to local storage or similar